Leksa667/YOLOv8-Overlay-CS2/README.md

 📌 Description

-This project implements a real-time overlay based on YOLOv8 to detect enemies in CS:GO.
+This project implements a real-time overlay based on YOLOv8 to detect enemies in CS2.
 It uses ONNX Runtime for model inference and Pygame for overlay rendering.
-The integrated aimbot enables smooth target tracking in real-time.
+The integrated aim enables smooth target tracking in real-time (but not realy good).
 The model used in this project was entirely created and annotated by me, using the dataset available at this link :  https://universe.roboflow.com/leksa-ub9gf/cs2-dataset-b4kpu/dataset/6

 🚀 Features